erithobra/databases/sql-joins-lab/README.md

 - Run three queries, one for each of the following:

-  -**Employees working at macys** - the button that will return the full names of employees working at Macys -**Companies in Boston** - the button that will return companies located in Boston -**Employee with the highest salary** - the button that will return the employee name with the highest salary
+  1. **Employees working at macys** - the full names of employees working at Macys
+  1. **Companies in Boston** - the companies located in Boston
+  1. **Employee with the highest salary** - the employee name with the highest salary

 *Note: Those two files can call other files if you wish.*